LED Street Lights Making Streets Brighter

 Light dispersion uniformity plays a crucial role in glare reduction.
 Glare decreases the amount of light reaching the eyes by impacting the pupils into shrinking.

-Some of the most popular methods of avoiding glare include blinking, squinting, wearing sunglasses for lowering the brightness in the whole vision spectrum, using various devices like peak caps for reducing the brightness part of the visibility spectrum.
-However, none of these methods come in handy to the night time street passengers.
+Some of the most popular methods of avoiding glare include blinking, squinting, wearing sunglasses to lower the brightness in the whole vision spectrum, and using various devices like peak caps to reduce the brightness part of the visibility spectrum.
+However, none of these methods come in handy to the nighttime street passengers.

-The National Lighting Product Information Program or NLPIP discusses these issues out in their 2010 publication.
+The National Lighting Product Information Program or NLPIP discusses these issues in its 2010 publication.
 Their study was based on eight street light samples belonging to top companies and the following were the observations:

-3. LED companies prefer fixture to have lower lumen levels.
+3. LED companies prefer fixtures to have lower lumen levels.
 You need to still have LEDs with suitable lumens to match the HPS fixtures they are replacing even after being spaced similarly.

-What Is The Cost For Street Light LED Conversion?
+What is the Cost of Street Light LED Conversion?

 2. Cost of energy consumption by the lights

-Consider replacing a metal halide bulb without changing the fixture at all with a 100 watt LED Street Light, this means that the bulb will produce around 15550 lumens of higher quality light by consuming 100-watt power.
+Consider replacing a metal halide bulb without changing the fixture at all with a 100-watt LED Light, this means that the bulb will produce around 15550 lumens of higher quality light by consuming 100-watt power.

-The primary reason behind this high cost is pole height because to deal with the lights at such a height requires machines like cherry pickers and trucks to carry the workforce or lift there.
+The primary reason behind this high cost is pole height because dealing with the lights at such a height requires machines like cherry pickers and trucks to carry the workforce or lift there.

 Lumen 15,500 28,000 28,000 5,600